ascandone/haskell-json-parser/README.md

 # json-parser

-Json decoders and encoders.
+Lightweight library for json parsing, encoding and decoding with no external dependencies

-> **warning** this library is a minimal implementation of a json parser and is not meant for production use.
+> **warning** this library is a minimal implementation built from scratch of a json parser and is not meant for production use.
+It follows the complete [json specs](https://www.json.org/json-en.html) and has some tests, but there might be some bugs, the error messages aren't quite good yet and is not optimized for large json strings

 This module has 3 modules: `Json`, `Json.Parse`, `Json.Decode` and `Json.Encode`